ghostintranslation/motherboard12/README.md

 # MOTHERBOARD12
-MOTHERBOARD12 is a 12 controls Teensy 4 + audio board platform.
-(This is still a work in progress)
+MOTHERBOARD12 is a 12 controls Teensy 4.0 + audio board platform.

 MOTHERBOARD6, MOTHERBOARD9 and MOTHERBOARD12 allows for any combination of pushbuttons, potentiometers and encoders, in addition to leds.
 The footprints of those 3 type of components are stacked together so that only one pcb can be used for many different modules.